 This required course is designed to educate the student in money management for personal finances.
 The goal is financial literacy in money, insurance, taxes, budgeting, and charitable giving.
 This course will also teach students to identify and prioritize their personal money management goals, develop personal spending and savings plans, comprehend the impact of time on the value of money, and understand the cost of using credit.
+(Please see the description of 57553 Personal Finance Summer-Online below for an alternative way to fulfill this requirement.)

-4784 Publications Production- Grades 12 .....
-Level 4-/2 Credit Honors
+4784 Publications Production-.....
+Grades 12 Level 4-1/2 Credit HONORS